 Home is where the heart is, and for Rachel Lucas her heart is right here in Southwest Virginia.
 No stranger to the Appalachian Mountains, Rachel grew up on a farm in Giles County and is thrilled to be providing news coverage for the place she calls home.

-She got her start in news at her college news station and landed her first job at WVVA News in Bluefield, West Virginia shortly after graduation.
+She got her start in news at her college news station and internship reporting for West Virginia Public Broadcasting.
+She landed her first job at WVVA News in Bluefield, West Virginia shortly after graduation.
 While in the Mountain State, Rachel launched WVVA’s first news bureau in Greenbrier County.
 There she covered everything from the storm damage after Derecho, to the excitement of the PGA Tours Greenbrier Classic.

 While working in the stations home base nestled in East River Mountain, it wasn’t out of the ordinary for a bear or any other wild critter to pay a visit to the newsroom – one of Rachel’s favorite memories from working in Bluefield.

-An avid Hokie and Redskins fan, Rachel is excited to be back in the commonwealth with her two dogs Gibbs and Phoenix where a nice Sunday family dinner is just a short drive away.
+An avid Hokie and Redskins fan, Rachel is excited to be in the commonwealth with her husband Andy who is also a member of the WSLS 10 team, They live in Roanoke with their two dogs Gibbs, Phoenix and cat Artemis.
+The best part of the weekends are spent on a nice Sunday family dinner which is only a short drive away.

 Rachel loves hearing from viewers!
 For news tips or just to say hello email Rachel at email@example.com